-Any person may report sex discrimination prohibited by Title IX, including sexual harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX Coordinator or by any other means that results in the Title IX Coordinator receiving the person's verbal or written report.
+Any person may report sex discrimination, including sexual harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX Coordinator or by any other means that results in the Title IX Coordinator receiving the person's verbal or written report.
 (If a report is made to another staff member, that staff member then notifies the Title IX Coordinator.)
-The reporting party may use the form, Report of Harassment, JB-FGBA-F/JFHA-F, to make a complaint.
-Such a report may be made at any time, including non-business hours, by using the telephone number or electronic mail address, or by mail to the office address listed for the Title IX Coordinator.
+The reporting party may use the Form GB-F/GBA-F, Report of Discrimination/Harassment, to make a complaint.
+Such a report may be made at any time, including non-business hours, by using the telephone number, electronic mail address, or U.S. mail address listed for the Title IX Coordinator.